mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/security-for-search.md

 # Security and Privacy for Microsoft Search in Bing

 > [!IMPORTANT]
-> Beginning March 31, 2025, M365.cloud.microsoft (formerly Office.com and Microsoft365.com) and SharePoint Online will be the new homes for Microsoft Search.
-Microsoft Search in Bing will no longer be available.
-We encourage Microsoft Search in Bing users to update your bookmarks now.
+> Beginning March 31, 2025, M365.cloud.microsoft (formerly Office.com and Microsoft365.com) and SharePoint Online are the new homes for Microsoft Search.
+Microsoft Search in Bing is no longer available.
+We encourage Microsoft Search in Bing users to update your bookmarks.
 [Learn more](/microsoftsearch/retirement-microsoft-search-bing)

 With enhanced privacy and security measures, Microsoft Search in Bing helps protect your users and workplace data.